 See Eric McGrew's interesting write up about old diesel motors HERE.

 A diesel 4x4 has an advantage when it comes to hill climbs, hill descents, rock crawling and anything that requires low speed.
+This is because the engine can idle at lower RPM than a petrol engine with that massive torque advantage.

-This is because the engine can idle at lower rpm than the petrol engine.
-Some of the newer diesel 4x4’s are nearly impossible to stall.
+Some of the newer diesel 4x4’s is nearly impossible to stall.

 The petrol engine is an option in most 4 wheel drive make and models.
 Petrol is available in most areas with the exception of farms, working stations and some very remote areas.